ngopaul/AvalonAI/README.md

 We will have several main stages to narrow our search to a manageable dataset:

-- Analyze impossibles: Quests with fails cannot possible have all good roles.
+- Analyze impossibles: Quests with fails cannot possibly have all good roles.
 - Analyze the data with no special roles, just Minions and Servants.
 This scores players positively for good actions, and negatively for bad ones.
 A 0 score for a player means the AI thinks he/she are neither good nor evil.
 - Analyze each possible combination of players, and rank which is the most likely by their score; score using the heuristics that we create (including the first analysis above).
 A command in the main game should output the top highest likely possibilities.